 What’s the Real Reason for the Call?

-Knowing the adjuster’s job, you now know why he or she wants to speak with you.
+Knowing the other driver’s insurance adjuster’s job, you now know why he or she wants to speak with you.
 That adjuster wants to take control of your case by having you make statements or admissions that operate against your own interests.
 Those statements or admissions will then be used against you in the future.
 Here are some common strategies that insurance adjusters employ to get claimants to devalue their own cases:

 - Acting Like a Nice Guy: That adjuster might act like a good guy in a white hat who is your friend.
 That’s for purposes of getting you to relax and feel comfortable talking about your accident and injuries.
 Your words will then be twisted, distorted and used against you.